alexanderj03/portfolio/README.md

 - **Full-Stack Budget Tracker** — AI-powered budgeting app using Next.js, PostgreSQL, and the OpenAI API
 - **Stronger Brains App** — Mobile/web app built with a team using Agile, React, and the BrainHQ API
-- **AirBRB** — Airbnb clone with listings, search, bookings, and host analytics
+- **Management App** — Personal productivity desktop app built with Tauri 2, React, TypeScript, and SQLite — manage tasks, projects, goals, and ideas stored locally on your machine
 - **Personal Website** — This site

 ---